Rotherhithe railway station: Layout

 Rotherhithe station has two platforms (northbound and southbound) and is accessed by two escalators (one up, one down) and a flight of stairs to a landing, then stairs only to platform level.

 There are ticket barriers in the ticket office controlling access to the platforms.

 The station platforms are situated close to the southern end of the 1843 Thames Tunnel built by the Brunels, and some of the tunnel's original brickwork can be seen from the north end of the platforms.
-A better view of the Thames Tunnel portals can be seen from the platforms at Wapping railway station on the opposite side of the river.
+A better view of the Thames Tunnel portals can be seen from the platforms at on the opposite side of the river.